-About the Author (Guest Post): Ari Rush is President of Rush Ventures, a Toronto SEO and digital marketing agency.
+About the Author (Guest Post Service): Ari Rush is President of Rush Ventures, a Toronto SEO and digital marketing agency.
 Prior to Rush Ventures, Ari led a marketing technology company, which helped more than 1,500 clients generate online traffic.

 Earlier in his career, Ari founded an online telecommunications firm, which he sold to a private equity group based out of Arizona.
 Ari has lectured at places such as Ryerson University and BizLaunch, one of the largest small business training companies in North America.

 The internet has been around for long enough that bad practices are starting to get old.
 Consumers won’t settle for the same tricks that businesses have been pulling on them for years, and they have no reason to!

 Every year, the size of the web grows exponentially, meaning that content availability is soaring.
 If you don’t like what you’re seeing on one website, there’s hundreds more that you can check which will provide content relevant to your needs.

 Finding a website whose marketing strategy is to provide relevant, contextual, speedy, and effective delivery is pretty easy nowadays.
 Simply put, if consumers don’t like what you’re selling or how you’re selling it,

 At Rush Ventures, our goal is to help you keep a focus on the needs and expectations of your customers, who operate with a very low patience threshold.